ThanosAd/A-Star_For_Sliding_Puzzles/README.md

-This is a mofified version of my A* implementation(), which can solve N-puzzles.
+This is a mofified version of my A* implementation(https://github.com/ThanosAd/A_Star-Implementation-in-Java), which can solve N-puzzles.

 PuzzleTest is used as main function for testing.